ramzeto/rom-inflater/README.md

 ![RomInflater](https://www.dropbox.com/s/4gdquacveubdtqs/launcher_window.png?raw=1)

-If multiple **.cue** files are found, a **.m3u** will be automatically generated with the **.cue** files listed in order, in case the ROM is to be used with the [Beetle Saturn core in Retroarch](https://docs.libretro.com/library/beetle_saturn/).
+If multiple **.cue** files are found, a **.m3u** file will be automatically generated with the **.cue** files listed in order.
+In case the ROM is to be used with the [Beetle Saturn core in Retroarch](https://docs.libretro.com/library/beetle_saturn/).

 ![RomInflater](https://www.dropbox.com/s/ibqdmc527ohnbxu/launcher_window_m3u.png?raw=1)

 ## Steam

-RomInflater can be used to launch ROMs using the Steam version of Retroarch.
+RomInflater can be used to inflate and launch ROMs using the Steam version of Retroarch.
 In this example, the ROM **Silent Hill (USA).zip** will be launched using the Steam version of Retroarch with the **Beetle PSX core** (The core should be installed as DLC).

 Click on **ADD A GAME** -> **Add a Non-Steam Game**: